 Osteoarthritis (OA) is a degenerative joint disease and the most common type of arthritis.
-This condition is associated with the gradual loss of cartilage between joints and the formation of osteophytes or outgrowths at the margins of the joints.
-This is what causes pain and can lead to joint damage.
+It is associated with the gradual loss of cartilage between joints and the formation of osteophytes or outgrowths at the margins of the joints.
+This causes pain and can lead to joint damage.
 The hands, knees, hips, and spine are most commonly affected.

 Nursing Process